InformaticsMatters/dls-fragalysis-stack-openshift/ansible/README.md

     the essential **DEV** and **PROD** projects.

 ### Creating new Fragalysis Stack OpenShift projects

+>   Set-aside at least 90 minutes in order to complete this set of actions
+    to add a new Stack deployment to the OpenShift cluster, which should cover the deployment of the Stack Image

 A project replicates what you see in the **PROD** project, which contains the following significant OpenStack/Kubernetes objects: -